Political colour: Pink

 Pink is sometimes used by social democratic parties, such as in France and Portugal.
 The more traditional colour of social democracy is red (because social democracy is descended from the democratic socialist movement), but some countries have large social democratic parties alongside large socialist or communist parties, so that it would be confusing for them all to use red.
-In such cases, social democrats are usually the ones who give up red in favor of a different colour.
+In such cases, social democrats are usually the ones who give up red in favour of a different colour.
 Pink is often chosen because it is seen as a softer, less aggressive version of red, in the same way that social democracy is more centrist and capitalistic than socialism.